 They say to keep all hands and arms inside the window, but I never heard them say anything about your head!
 Oops…don’t tell.
 I love this picture of our son…but I did make him get his head back in after the photo!!
 Hey, it’s a one-time adventure, so I wanted to make it memorable!
 However, I have a friend here in Texas that takes her family every year – so who knows…we may go back too.
 Chama, NM, is gorgeous, and I know we will be back there.

 We had a visit from Cinder Bear.
-He walked up and down the train from our first stop to our third stop, I believe, taking pictures with the kids and laughing and playing.
-It was fun for the kids to see Cinder Bear and to receive the pencils and stickers he was giving out.
+I believe he walked up and down the train from our first stop to our third stop, taking pictures with the kids and laughing and playing.
+It was fun for the kids to see Cinder Bear and receive the pencils and stickers he gave.

 I love it when this kid picks up a map.
 I think I have 6 or 7 other images where he’s looking at a map.
 With this particular map, we mapped out where we thought the train was and which route it was going to take.